Search any Stocks, Blogs, Circulars, News, Articles

 In the stock market, the two most common terms you will face now and then are “Bull Market” and “Bear Market.”
 Why so?
 What does this mean?
-When the market is in good condition and goes upwards in a streak, it is a bull run or bull market.
-On the other hand, if the market falls i.e., major indices like NIFTY 50, BANK NIFTY, SENSEX, and S&P 500 show a downward trend, it can be called a bear run or bear market.
+Well, we can say when the market is in good condition and goes upwards in a streak, it is a bull run or bull market.
+On the other hand, if the market falls i.e., major indices like NIFTY 50, BANK NIFTY, SENSEX, and S&P 500 show a downward trend, it can be called a bear run, bear market, or market downturn.
 We will discuss this more in the article.

-If you are involved in the stock market regularly, it is important to understand what a bear market is and what are the common things you must know about.
+If you are involved in the stock market regularly, it is important to understand what is a bear markets and what are the common things you must know about.
 In this article, we will explore the 10 common things associated with the Bear markets.

 What is a Bear Market?

-A bear market is a financial term that describes a prolonged period of declining stock prices, typically when a major market index, such as the Nifty 50 or the S&P 500, falls 20% or more from its recent highs.
-This downward trend often spreads across various asset classes, including equities, bonds, and commodities, signaling widespread investor pessimism and economic uncertainty.
+A bear market is a financial term used to describe a prolonged period of declining stock prices, typically when a major market index, such as the Nifty 50 or the S P 500, falls 20% or more from its recent highs.
+This downward trend often spreads across various asset classes, including equities, bonds, and commodities, signaling widespread investor pessimism and economic recession.

 Unlike short-term corrections, which are temporary declines of less than 20%, bear markets persist for months or even years, often driven by deteriorating economic conditions, reduced corporate profits, or major geopolitical events.